Hofgarten

 Das bis dato unbekannte Phänomen der Freizeit kam, wenn auch für den größten Teil nur spärlich, auf und begünstigte gemeinsam mit frei verfügbarem Einkommen einer größeren Anzahl an Menschen Hobbies.
 Zivile Organisationen und Vereine, vom Lesezirkel über Sängerbünde, Feuerwehren und Sportvereine, gründeten sich.
 Auch im Stadtbild manifestierte sich das Revolutionsjahr.
 Parks wie der Englische Garten beim Schloss Ambras oder der Hofgarten waren nicht mehr exklusiv der Aristokratie vorbehalten, sondern dienten den Bürgern als Naherholungsgebiete vom beengten Dasein.
 In St. Nikolaus entstand der Waltherpark als kleine Ruheoase.
 Einen Stock höher eröffnete im Schloss Büchsenhausen Tirols erste Schwimm- und Badeanstalt, wenig später folgte ein weiteres Bad in Dreiheiligen.
 Ausflugsgasthöfe rund um Innsbruck florierten.
 Neben den gehobenen Restaurants und Hotels entstand eine Szene aus Gastwirtschaften, in denen sich auch Arbeiter und Angestellte gemütliche Abende bei Theater, Musik und Tanz leisten konnten.

-For all the romanticism that this lover of courtly traditions and chivalry cultivated, he was a cool-headed power politician.
-Under him, political institutions such as the Imperial Diet, the Imperial Court of Justice and the Imperial Chamber Court were established, which strictly regulated the relationship between subjects, sovereign and monarchy.
-Around 1500, Tyrol had around 300,000 inhabitants.
-More than 80% of the people worked in agriculture and lived for the most part from the yields of the farms.
-In a veritable furore of new laws, Maximilian curtailed the peasants' rights to the commons.
-Logging, hunting and fishing were placed under the control of the sovereign and were no longer common property.
-This had a negative impact on peasant self-sufficiency.
+For all the romance cultivated by this lover of courtly traditions and classical chivalry, Maximilian was a cool-headed power politician.
+His cultural policy and propaganda may have drawn on medieval models, but in realpolitik terms he was forward-looking.
+During his reign, political institutions such as the Imperial Diet (Reichstag), the Imperial Aulic Council (Reichshofrat), and the Imperial Chamber Court (Reichskammergericht) emerged, strictly regulating the relationship between subjects, territorial lords, and monarchy.
+Around 1500, Tyrol had approximately 300,000 inhabitants.
+More than 80 percent worked in agriculture and lived largely from the yields of their farms.
+In a veritable frenzy of new legislation, Maximilian curtailed peasant rights to the commons.
+Timber harvesting, hunting, and fishing were subordinated to the territorial lord and were no longer communal rights.
+This had negative effects on peasant self-sufficiency.
 Thanks to the new laws, hunters became poachers.
-Meat and fish had long been part of the diet in the Middle Ages, but now this indulgence became a luxury that could often only be obtained illegally.
-Maximilian was therefore unpopular with a large part of the population during his lifetime.
+Meat and fish, long staples of the medieval diet, became luxuries that could often only be obtained illegally.
+As a result, Maximilian was unpopular among large segments of the population during his lifetime.

 Restrictions on self-sufficiency were joined by new taxes.
 It had always been customary for sovereigns to impose additional taxes on the population in the event of war.
 Maximilian's warfare differed from medieval conflicts.
 The auxiliary troops and their noble, chivalrous landlords were supplemented or completely replaced by mercenaries who knew how to use modern firearms.

-The imperial court and the wealthy civil servants who resided in Innsbruck transformed Innsbruck's appearance and attitude.
-Maximilian had introduced the distinguished courtly culture of Burgundy of his first wife to Central Europe.
-Culturally, it was above all his second wife Bianca Maria Sforza who promoted Innsbruck.
-Not only did the royal wedding take place here, she also resided here for a long time, as the city was closer to her home in Milan than Maximilian's other residences.
-She brought her entire court with her from the Renaissance metropolis to the German lands north of the Alps.
-Art and entertainment in all its forms flourished.
+The imperial court and the affluent administrative class resident in Innsbruck transformed the city’s appearance and demeanor.
+Maximilian had introduced the refined courtly culture of Burgundy to Central Europe through his first wife.
+Culturally, however, it was above all his second wife, Bianca Maria Sforza, who promoted Innsbruck.
+Not only was their royal wedding celebrated there, she also resided in the city for long periods, as it lay closer to her native Milan than Maximilian’s other residences.
+She brought her entire court from the Renaissance metropolis into the German lands north of the Alps.
+Art and entertainment in all forms flourished.

 Under Maximilian, Innsbruck not only became a cultural centre of the empire, the city also boomed economically.
 Among other things, Innsbruck was the centre of the postal service in the empire.
 Maximilian was able to build on the expertise of the gunsmiths who had already established themselves in the foundries in Hötting under his predecessor Siegmund.
 Platers, foundry operators, powder stampers and cutlers settled in Neustadt, St. Nikolaus, Mühlau, Hötting and along the Sill Canal.
 The Fugger merchant dynasty maintained an office in Innsbruck.
 In addition to his favoured love of Tyrolean nature, the treasures such as salt from Hall and silver from Schwaz were at least as dear and useful to him.
 Maximilian financed his lavish court, his election as king by the electors and the eight-year war against the Republic of Venice by mortgaging the country's mineral resources, among other things.